If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Akagi smirks.
 “O’ don’t mind them, Sumai and Shiori are fighting like usual.
 It will end soon.”

 “Tiring squabble this one is.”
 Togashi drums his fingers on the counter rolling his eyes.

-The twin doors to the back room breach open exposing a red haired middle aged woman with blue eyes which lock onto Apricot after spotting her.
+The twin doors to the back room breach open exposing a red-haired middle-aged woman with blue eyes which lock onto Apricot after spotting her.
 The ferocity in them felt as though it was gripping at Apricot’s throat.
-“You need to leave!” she says.
+“You need to leave!” she roars.